OpenSystemsDev/OpenRelay-Server/README.md

     *   Device B uses Device A's **public key** (obtained in the initial `AuthRequest`) to verify the signature.
     *   If the signature is valid, Device B now cryptographically trusts Device A.
 -  **Mutual Trust Established:** Both devices have now verified each other's identity by proving they hold the correct private keys.
+2.  **Privacy-Preserving Rate Limiting:** Rate limits (both requests per minute and data volume points) are enforced based on the **temporary WebSocket connection session**, identified by a unique ID generated *for that session only*.
+The server **does not** use the client's IP address or any persistent hardware / device identifier for rate limiting.
+3.  **Ephemeral Data Handling (TTL & Cleanup):**
+    *   **Message Time-To-Live (TTL):** Messages queued for offline recipients have a TTL set by the sender.
+If a message is not delivered before its TTL expires, it is automatically discarded by the server.
+    *   **Background Cleanup:** A background service periodically scans and removes expired queued messages, cleans up resources associated with disconnected or timed-out client connections, so the server does not retain any data longer than what you set it for.

 ## Reponses
 See [RESPONSES.md](/blob/main/RESPONSES.md)